GryffDavid/GunsAndEmbers/README.md

 # Guns and Embers
-13 October 2020, Readme still a work in progress

 This Readme is essentially a design outline of the game and a post-mortem of sorts too.
 However, I definitely haven't given up on the idea or the implementation and I still stand by the concept.
 I would love to finish this game given enough time and money... and an artist.

 Although the game is not complete, the core mechanics and most of the features have been implemented in some form.
 No final art has been produced and everything is just placeholder, programmer art.
 I'm very much a designer and programmer and definitely not an artist.
 I am however happy with the [particle effects](https://github.com/GryffDavid/MultithreadedParticles) and the programmatically generated effects such as the [lightning](https://github.com/GryffDavid/StylizedLightning), [smoke](https://github.com/GryffDavid/VectorSmoke) and [grass](https://github.com/GryffDavid/2DDynamicGrass), as well as some of the sound effects I made too.